-A Plastic Surgeon on What to Know about Breast Implant Complications
+A Plastic Surgeon on What to Know about Breast Implant Illness

-A Plastic Surgeon on What to Know about Breast Implant Complications
+A Plastic Surgeon on What to Know about Breast Implant Illness

 Breast augmentation is the most common cosmetic surgery in the US.
 But most may not be aware of the complications that can occur.
 Little is known about the condition called breast implant illness except that patients are attributing symptoms including brain fog, joint and muscle pain, hair loss, sleep disturbance, and infertility to their implants.
 Evidence for a connection between these symptoms and implants is lacking, and many doctors do not recognize breast implant illness as a diagnosable condition.
 But according to Kevin Brenner, MD, a plastic surgeon who specializes in breast surgeries and implant complications, implant removal is helping these patients feel better.

 Other complications of breast implants are better characterized, with the most common being capsular contraction.
 One estimate puts the incidence at 10 percent of implant recipients.
 A much rarer complication is breast implant-associated anaplastic large cell lymphoma, a type of cancer caused by textured implants.
 An estimate of the lifetime risk of BIA-ALCL among people with implants is 1 in 7,000.

 Breast implant illness is a constellation of symptoms that people are reporting that they think are being caused by their breast implants.
 The biggest problem with breast implant illness is that it’s not a well-defined issue or disease process.
 The symptoms are varied and overlap with other disease processes.
 As a physician, my biggest problem is ruling out other serious medical problems.